The purpose of the Tools window is to view and edit project tools, operations tools, create and fill tool libraries.

 - Coolant - set of included cooling piping.

-A more detailed description of the actions that can be performed on libraries using the panel that opens when you click on this button can be found in the Managing libraries chapter.
+A more detailed description of the actions that can be performed on libraries using this panel can be found in the Managing libraries chapter.

 On the top toolbar focused actions on the tools.